 This can be explained very simply.
 C is the lowest level among the high level programming languages.
 It is not a coincidence that it is almost the only language used in Operating Systems, Driver Development, Embedded Software, Compilers and Debuggers, and so on.
 It is a general-purpose, procedural computer programming language, which provides constructs that map seamlessly to typical machine instructions: using C you will have to handle pointers and bitwise operators, which translates efficiently into assembly.
 It does not support the Object Oriented Programming paradigm, so it is a bit more distant from the human way of thinking, but it is certainly more efficient in terms of executable produced as a result of compilation.

-Software efficiency, in terms of reduced memory footprint of the produced code and reduced number of instructions needed to perform a task, is considered a bit outdated today, since the main focus is on business agility and short time to market.
+Software efficiency, in terms of reduced memory footprint of the produced code and reduced number of instructions needed to perform a task, is sometimes considered outdated today, since today the main focus is on business agility and short time to market.
 However, software efficiency is absolutely a key issue, in a broad sense it can even be considered an ecological choice (quoting an article from Bjarne Stroustrup we can say that: “Software efficiency equates to energy conservation”).
 According to an interesting paper published on Proceedings of the 10th ACM SIGPLAN International Conference on Software Language Engineering (2017), in most cases the C language is the fastest and most energy efficient choice.

 Software that can be downloaded from this page is licensed under the Apache License v2.0 (see licensing terms here).